rocketjishao/tagSeq/README.md

        $ ./minimap2 -ax splice -uf -k14 reference.fa tagged.fastq > tagged.sam
           # reference file like TAIR10_chr_all.fa, result file is tagged.sam

-## 5. Use featureCounts to count reads to genes
+## 5. Use featureCounts to count the alinged reads to genes
    Use simultaneously the tagged and untagged counterparts (or map each gene to the tagged RNA in ADPRC- and ADPRC+ samples.)
    And download gene annotation files in gtf format from Ensembl or GenBank (https://www.ncbi.nlm.nih.gov/genbank/), avoid UCSC
    Run the command below: